bmaggi/UML-Teaching/README.md

 # UML-Teaching
 A Papyrus UML Architecture ready to be pruned
+(the same idea can be applied for all Papyrus dsml)

 ### Status ###